JasonCodesC/Nutrient-Analysis/README.md

 # Nutrient-Analysis
-# This is a thing

-remote_theme: pages-themes/slate@v0.2.0
-plugins:
-- jekyll-remote-theme

-### Statistical Analysis of Nutrients of Food and Their Taste
+# Statistical Analysis of Nutrients of Food and Their Taste

 ## Introduction